lzl124631x/algorithm/graph/minimum-spanning-tree/kruskal.md

 # Kruskal

 Kruskal's Algorithm is a minimum-spanning-tree algorithm which finds a minimal spanning tree for a connected weighted graph.
+A minimum-spanning-tree is a tree (without cycles) connecting all the vertices and with the smallest cost.

 It's a **greedy** algorithm.

 It uses **UnionFind** \(aka Disjoint Set\).

 ## Algorithm

+**Summary: Try to include the edges one by one from smallest cost to greatest cost.
+Skip those causing cycles.
+Stop once all nodes are connected.**

 * create a forest F \(a set of trees\), where each vertex in the graph is a separate tree
 * create a set S containing all the edges in the graph